 Vanuatu participates in the Seasonal Worker Programme (SWP).
 Under the SWP, workers from Pacific countries are recruited to work in Australia in horticulture and other sectors to meet seasonal harvest needs.
-Vanuatu is the second highest contributor of workers to the program.
+Ni-Vanuatu are currently the second largest cohort of SWP workers from the Pacific.

 High level visits